pacineee/Web-Applications-for-Everybody-Quick-Walk-through/php.md

  *src:* https://www.geeksforgeeks/

 **Other characteristics of PHP are as follows**;

-.Simple and fast
+- Simple and fast

-.Efficient
+- Efficient

-.Secured
+- Secured

-.Flexible
+- Flexible

-.Cross-platform, it works with major operating systems like Windows, Linux, and macOS.
+- Cross-platform, it works with major operating systems like Windows, Linux, and macOS.

-.Open Source
+- Open Source

-.Powerful Library Support
+- Powerful Library Support

-.Database Connectivity
+- Database Connectivity

 In order to develop and run PHP Web pages three vital components need to be installed on your computer system.